mulqueenr/mulqueenr.github.io/docs/wedding/5_registry.md

 ---
-title: Registry
+title: Registry & Gifts
 layout: wedding_pages_registry
 author: Ryan Mulqueen
 permalink: /registry/
 category: wedding
 ---

-## Registry and Gifts
+## Registry & Gifts

 We are so grateful that you've all traveled so far to celebrate with us.
 Please don't feel obligated to get us anything - we made you drive to the woods.